 You'll truly be standing above the city at the very top of this charming turn-of-the-century elevator.
 Rossio Square is right below, the castle right in front, and you can overlook the entire downtown area all the way to the river.
 Once you're done taking in the views, take the overpass to reach the Carmo Church ruins.

-Be sure to climb this city icon for views of the entire Belem district and the Tagus.
+Be sure to climb this city icon for views of the entire Belem district (including the Jeronimos Monastery, as seen above) and the Tagus.

 The sensation of standing right above 25 de Abril Bridge by the pedestal of this monument is truly breathtaking.
 Up by the statue is one of the most unique views of the city's skyline.

 SÃO VICENTE DE FORA MONASTERY

 Very few people are aware of the stunning panorama of the river and Alfama from the top of this noteworthy monument.